bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-The four areas of the box model are context, padding, border, and margin.
+The four areas of the box model are contents, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

 I believe the main axis